 South Cloisters 2.05

 Katie is a PhD student in the Child Mental Health Research Group, supervised by Professor Tamsin Ford, Dr Obi Ukoumunne and Dr Darren Moore.
-Her PhD is investigating the relationship between child and adolescent emotional disorder, school attendance, and physical health symptoms.
+Her PhD is investigating the relationship between child and adolescent emotional disorder and poor attendance at school.
 Her PhD is funded by the University of Exeter Medical School via a Wellcome Strategic Award on resilience in young people.

 Katie previously worked as an Associate Research Fellow in the Complex Interventions Research Group on an NIHR-HTA funded trial of Behavioural Activation versus Cognitive Behavioural Therapy for adults with depression (the COBRA trial).
 Other roles have included working as a research assistant in a secondary care mental health trust, an assistant to a forensic psychologist, a voluntary research intern at the University of Exeter's Mood Disorders Centre, and a support worker for the brain injury charity Headway.

 BSc (1st class Hons) Psychology, University of Exeter